-- Engagement: is a two-way process, involving inclusive interaction and listening, with the goal of generating mutual benefit and agreement on a project.
-Engagement allows stakeholders to initiate input, provide input that may change the design or the scope of the project. - Outreach: is a way to connect, inform, and get feedback from stakeholders.
-Outreach does not always allow for changes to the design or scope of a project; it is akin to an in-depth and well-informed marketing campaign to a targeted audience. - Public stakeholders can include, but are not limited to: residents, targeted end users, and community leaders, elected officials, advocacy organizations, local businesses, and members of vulnerable or underserved populations (i.e. elderly, youth, physically and/or mentally disabled, members from disadvantaged communities, etc.). - Governmental stakeholders can include other departments, agencies, jurisdictions, etc. impacted by the proposed project that are NOT the applicant (these can include, but are not limited to law enforcement, transportation, local health department, schools/school districts, emergency services, metropolitan planning organization, etc.) - Meetings and/or events and how many were held to engage stakeholders is key to Public Participation.
-These can include, but are not limited to: - The type of meetings or events: open houses, community charrettes, city council meetings, planning commission meetings, tables or booths at farmer's markets, door-to-door solicitation, etc. - How the meetings or events were noticed: local newspaper, county website, on the radio, Facebook, Twitter, at school parents group meetings, at church, local publications in other languages, flyers, etc. - How the meetings or events were documented: Meeting sign-in sheets, meeting notes, letters of support, photos, etc. - Where the meetings or events took place: school, community center, city hall, etc. - The accessibility of the meetings or events: accessible by public transportation, translation services provided, child care provided, time of day the meetings or events were held that best meet the needs of the community, food provided, etc. - The stakeholders' involvement in the decision-making body: technical advisory committee, citizens' advisory committee, etc.
+- Engagement: is a two-way process involving inclusive interaction and listening, with the goal of generating mutual benefit and agreement on a project.
+Engagement allows stakeholders to initiate input and provide input that may change the design or the scope of the project. - Outreach: is a way to connect, inform, and get feedback from stakeholders.
+Outreach does not always allow for changes to the design or scope of a project; it is akin to an in-depth and well-informed marketing campaign to a targeted audience. - Public stakeholders can include but are not limited to: residents, targeted end-users, community leaders, elected officials, community-based organizations, advocacy organizations, local businesses, and members of vulnerable or underserved populations (e.g., older adults, youth, persons with disabilities, members of disadvantaged communities, etc.). - Governmental stakeholders can include other departments, agencies, jurisdictions, etc. impacted by the proposed project that are NOT the applicant (these can include, but are not limited to transportation agencies, local health departments, schools/school districts, emergency services, metropolitan planning organizations, law enforcement, etc.) - In-person or virtual meetings and/or events and how many were held to engage stakeholders is key to Public Participation.
+These can include, but are not limited to: - The type of meetings or events: open houses, community charrettes, city council meetings, planning commission meetings, tables or booths at farmer's markets and other community events, demonstration events, door-to-door solicitation, walk or bike audits, etc. - How the meetings or events were noticed: local newspapers, agency websites, radio announcements, social media posts on Facebook, Twitter, Instagram, etc., school parent group meetings, places of worship, local publications in other languages, flyers, etc. - o How the meetings or events were documented: Meeting sign-in sheets, virtual participant lists, virtual chat logs, meeting notes, letters of support, photos, etc. - Where the meetings or events took place: Virtual meeting platforms, schools, community centers, city hall, parks or other outdoor locations to accommodate safe in-person gathering and social distancing, etc. - The accessibility of the meetings or events: accessible by public transportation, translation services provided, child care provided, time of day the meetings or events were held that best meet the needs of the community, virtual accessibility features such as captioning and interpretation, food provided, etc. - The stakeholders' involvement in the decision-making body: technical advisory committee, citizens' advisory committee, etc. - Other methods used to engage and obtain input from the community during the COVID-19 pandemic, such as crowdsourcing maps and surveys.

-The level of expected planning for a project is directly connected to the magnitude and complexity of the proposed changes/designs and to the impacts to the overall active transportation network.
+The level of expected planning for a project is directly connected to the magnitude and complexity of the proposed changes/designs and to the impacts on the overall active transportation network.